Bush tucker: Modern use

 Apart from the macadamia nut, with the first small-scale commercial plantation being planted in Australia in the 1880s, no native food plants were produced commercially until the 1990s.
-The macadamia was the only Australian native plant food developed and cropped on a large scale, but Hawaii was where the macadamia was commercially developed to its greatest extent, from stock imported from Australia.
+The macadamia was the only Australian native plant food developed and cropped on a large scale.
+Hawaii, however, was where the macadamia was commercially developed to its greatest extent.

-From the 1970s non-Indigenous Australians began to recognise the previously overlooked native Australian foods.
-Textbooks such as Wildfoods in Australia (1981) by the botanist couple Alan and Joan Cribb were popular.
-In the late 1970s horticulturists started to assess native food-plants for commercial use and cultivation.
+From the 1970s, non-Indigenous Australians began to recognise previously overlooked native Australian foods.
+Textbooks such as Wildfoods in Australia (1981) by botanists Alan and Joan Cribb were popular.
+In the late 1970s, horticulturists started to assess native food-plants for commercial use and cultivation.

-In 1980 South Australia legalised the sale of kangaroo meat for human consumption, and it is now commonly found in supermarkets and prized for its nutritional value as a lean meat.
+In 1980, South Australia legalised the sale of kangaroo meat for human consumption, and it is now commonly found in supermarkets and prized for its nutritional value as a lean meat.
 Analysis shows that a variety of bushfoods are exceptionally nutritious.
-In the mid-1980s, several Sydney restaurants began using native Australian ingredients in recipes more familiar to non-Indigenous tastes – providing the first opportunity for bushfoods to be tried by non-Indigenous Australians on a serious gourmet level.
-This led to the realisation that many strongly flavoured native food plants have spice-like qualities.
+In the mid-1980s, several Sydney restaurants began using native Australian ingredients in recipes more familiar to non-Indigenous tastes, providing the first opportunity for bushfoods to be tried by non-Indigenous Australians on a gourmet level.

 Following popular TV programs on "bush tucker", a surge in interest in the late 1980s saw the publication of books like Bushfood: Aboriginal Food and Herbal Medicine by Jennifer Isaacs, The Bushfood Handbook and Uniquely Australian by Vic Cherikoff, and Wild Food Plants of Australia by Tim Low.